Real Estate PPC Guide: Everything You Need to Know in 2019

 1. Active Searchers are Better Leads

-With PPC, you're targeting site visitors in the exact moment they're searching for homes.
+With PPC, you're targeting people in the exact moment they're searching for homes.

-On top of that, they're already at the searching step of the buying cycle.
-That makes them pretty good candidates to turn into a real client within a few months.
+And luckily, you're there to give them exactly what they're searching for.
+That makes them pretty good candidates to turn into a real client within a few weeks or months.

 2. Instant Lead Generation

-Without a long-term investment in SEO, it's extremely challenging—if not impossible—to compete for search terms like "real estate" or "homes for sale."
+Without a long-term investment in SEO, it's extremely challenging—if not impossible—to compete for organic traffic on search terms like "real estate" or "homes for sale."

-But with PPC, you can speed up your lead generation by simply paying to show up in the search results.
+With PPC, you can fast track your lead generation by paying to show up in the search results.

-Wherever you are in your real estate career, PPC can help.
-Single agents starting out can fill their pipelines, and massive brokerages can boost their recruitment efforts by supplying an inventory of leads to every agent.
+Single agents just starting out can fill their pipelines, and massive brokerages can boost their recruitment efforts by supplying an inventory of leads to every agent.